ertgl/stackholm/README.md

 ### Multi-threaded Environment

-The `ThreadLocalStorage` class can be used for multi-threaded applications.
-It uses the built-in `threading.local` class behind the scenes, and it is an extension of the `OptimizedListStorage` class.
+Use `ThreadLocalStorage` for multi-threaded applications.
+It extends `OptimizedListStorage` and leverages Python’s built-in `threading.local` class to store and retrieve context data.

 ```python
 import stackholm